FAQ: How To Receive Books

 Once I request books, how long does it take to get them?

 For orders under 1,000 books, the turnaround time is typically three business days.
 Larger orders are usually filled within five to seven business days, depending on book inventory levels.
-Our Operations Coordinator loves to plan ahead, so requests are always welcome two weeks (or more) prior to your pick up date.
+Our Operations Manager loves to plan ahead, so requests are always welcome two weeks (or more) prior to your pick up date.

 Do you deliver and/or pick up?